International Student Services

 How do I know what classes to register for?

-GPS will show you what classes you should register for.
-(Note to international exchange students: Disregard the classes that show up in GPS; instead, go to "Add Personal Choice" and select the classes that you want to register for.)
+STAR will show you what classes you should register for.
+(Note to international exchange students: Disregard the classes that show up in STAR; instead, go to "Add Personal Choice" and select the classes that you want to register for.)
 Students planning to earn a degree from UH Hilo can contact Jim Mellon if you have questions or need advice about what classes to register for.
 International exchange students can contact Todd R. Shumway if you have questions or need advice.
 You will also have the opportunity to meet with an academic advisor during Orientation to discuss your class schedule, add classes, and/or make changes to your class schedule.
 You can access the UH Hilo catalog which contains descriptions of all courses and other important information.
 The Class Schedules are posted online.

 Find out how much your Tuition & Fees are